andre-st/goodreads-toolbox/likeminded.md

 - [friendrated.pl](friendrated.md) - Books common among the people you follow
 - [recentrated.pl](recentrated.md) - Know when people rate or write reviews about a book
 - [similarauth.pl](similarauth.md) - Find all similar authors
-- [search.pl](search.pl)           - Sort book-search results by popularity or year
+- [search.pl](search.md)           - Sort books-search results by popularity or date published